Have you ever noticed that not all search results pages in Google look the same?

 Featured snippets increase your website traffic and improve lead generation and conversions.

 When people see that Google considers you the most trustworthy answer to their query, they’ll consider you trustworthy too and are more likely to check out your website.

 HubSpot found that a featured snippet increased their clickthrough rate by 114%, even when their other listing ranked immediately below it.

 Websites whose content appears in featured snippets can also expect to rank highly in the organic search results.

 Additionally, featured snippets are popular results for voice search queries.
-Optimising your website for potential featured snippets will also optimise it for voice search users.
+Optimising your website for potential featured snippets will also optimise it for voice

 How to get featured snippets

 As stated earlier, featured snippets are entirely up to Google.